alandefreitas/futures/docs/waiting.md

 # Await

-Usually use the functions `get()` or `wait()` to wait for the result of future types.
+We usually use the functions `get()` or `wait()` to wait for the result of future types.
 This is especially important for deferred futures, which might not start executing until we start waiting for their results.

 The free-function [await] can also be used to wait for results.
 This syntactic sugar makes waiting more similar to other common programming languages.